 A Nighttime Haunted Tour

-To get a sense of the city, I started with a walking Haunted Tour with Haunted Asheville.
+My first tour was the walking Haunted Tour with Haunted Asheville.

 Having a little time to spare before the tour, I grabbed a latte at Old Europe.
 The displays were lined with beautiful cakes and desserts, but I was good and just looked.